Start for free

 Maslows Hierarchy of needs

-When a customer has a buying motivation, he/she is driven by a hunger for satisfaction so they act in a proper direction and take the action.
-For a business, it’s always important to understand customer needs better in order to serve them well and boost sales.
+When a customer has a buying motivation, he/she is driven by a hunger for satisfaction, so they act in a proper direction and take action.
+For a business, it’s always important to understand customer needs better to serve them well and boost sales.

 Based on different customer types, a buying motivation could be of various types, be it physical, psychological, sociological, emotional, rational, conscious, dormant, acquired, inherent, primary, and selective.